Four new COVID-19 cases reported in Windsor-Essex

 The Windsor-Essex County Health Unit in Windsor, Ont., on Tuesday, Aug.
 4, 2020.
 (Chris Campbell / CTV Windsor)

-WINDSOR, ONT. -- The Windsor-Essex County Health Unit is reporting four new COVID-19 cases on Monday.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit is reporting four new COVID-19 cases in the region on Monday.